jkim695/Machine_translation_HW2/README.md

   For example: python align -n 1000 -i 10 > alignment.a to run the alignment model on 1000 sentence pairs and perform 10 iterations of EM, and store the output in alignment.a

   Run python score-alignments < alignment.a to compute accuracy.

+  To run IBM_model 1, uncomment the function at the bottom of the file and comment the IBM model 2.